FULL JOB DESCRIPTION

 - Excellent verbal, written and interpersonal communication skills.

 - Knowledge of office equipment and software systems including Microsoft Word, Excel, and Outlook.

-- Must be able to work efficiently, accurately, independently, and be able to multi-task.
+- Must be able to work efficiently, accurately, independently.

-- Must be team player with positive attitude and willingness to teach students.
+- Must be team player with positive attitude and providing exemplary customer service.

 - Must be able to work cooperatively with co-workers, volunteers, and the public.

 - Ability to safely and successfully perform the essential job functions consistent with the ADA, FMLA and other federal, state and local standards, including meeting qualitative and/or quantitative productivity standards.